certifysphere/main-website/docs/labs/workshops/react-express-workshop/3-express-nodejs-backend.md

 - You should see a message indicating that the server is running on the specified port.

 ### Step 8: Test the Server
-- Open a web browser and navigate to http://localhost:3000.
+- Open a web browser and navigate to http://localhost:3002.
 You should see the message "Hello, world!" displayed in the browser, indicating that the server is running successfully.

 Congratulations!
 You have set up your Node.js development environment and created a basic Express server.
 You can now proceed with developing the Node.js backend REST Services by adding routes, controllers, and other necessary components to build your REST API.

-## REST API For School App
+## REST API For Schools Listing App

-In the previous section, we created a basic server app using Express.js that returns "Hello World!" when accessing the root URL of the server app (http://localhost:3000).
-Now, we will add new endpoints to the `server.js` file to enable CRUD operations (Create, Retrieve, Update, Delete) for our School App or any other server REST API app.
+In the previous section, we created a basic server app using Express.js that returns "Hello World!" when accessing the root URL of the server app (http://localhost:3002).
+Now, we will add new endpoints to the `server.js` file to enable CRUD operations (Create, Retrieve, Update, Delete) for our School App.

-### Updated server.js Code
+### Updated `server.js` Code

 Replace the code in the `server.js` file with the following: